Disabled housing assistance.

 Section 8 housing for disabled – This is the federal government’s primary low income housing program.
 It can help people of any background, and not just the disabled.
 It can assist the low income, elderly, and others find and pay for rental homes and apartments.
 Statewide public housing agencies (PHAs) accept applications and administer the funds and vouchers.

 Emergency rental assistance for disabled - A number of non-profit agencies, charities, and local government programs can be contacted.
 Since funding is limited, many will give priority to applicants who are disabled.
-Learn more and find a list of agencies to contact.
+Learn more and find a list of agencies to contact in order to get fast, emergency rent assistance.

 The key difference between section 811 and the housing programs referenced immediately above is that the primary goal of section 811 vouchers is to help families with a disabled member who is part of the household.
 All of the resources and assistance provided has that primary goal in mind, of helping the disabled find housing, provide vouchers that help pay for security deposits and rent, and offer case management and counseling.